-Hi friends!
+Hi friend!
 I hope you’ve been having a lovely week.
 I hosted an incredible day retreat in Davidson over the weekend and it went so well I’m working on bringing these little days of self-love and self-care to communities all around Saskatoon.
 So if you’re interested in bringing me out for a day of gentleness and delicious food, just pop me a message!

 After my busy day in Davidson, on Sunday I decided to curl up with a fresh pressed juice and some videos from the Academy of Culinary Nutrition.
 I like to go through and watch the videos at the same time as my students so that we can be on the same page when it comes to marking assignments and chatting during our weekly check ins.
 This week we are learning all about Healing Elixirs and Tonic Herbalism and I was so inspired by the videos that I whipped up this little drink.